AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 **I engineer new technology, from circuits to mechanisms to applications**.
 My multidisciplinary background in mechanical engineering and computer science supports **designing and implementing systems from the fundamental mechanics to the end application**.
-I have been privileged to pursue these projects at places like the **University of Chicago, Meta (Reality Labs), and KAIST**.

-I will graduate in the Spring of 2025 -- **I am open to new opportunities in research and engineering!**
+I have been privileged to pursue these projects at places like the **University of Chicago, Meta (Reality Labs), and KAIST**. <span style="color: #800000;">I will graduate in the Spring of 2025 -- **I am open to new opportunities in research and engineering!** </span>**

 My PhD research at the University of Chicago focused on **designing wearable devices that provide tactile feedback (touch sensations)**, transforming otherwise passive objects and surfaces into interactive experiences.
 I specialize in **engineering haptic actuators from the ground up**, and integrating actuators into custom devices that create diverse sensations—such as [vibration](https://www.alexmazursky.com/publication/chi-2021-magnetio/), [friction](https://www.alexmazursky.com/publication/chi-2024-stickslip/), & [temperature](https://www.alexmazursky.com/publication/ieee-vr-2024-thermalgrasp/)—to **augment physical and virtual spaces (AR/VR)**.
+In addition to my work on haptics, I have explored [digital fabrication](https://www.alexmazursky.com/publication/uist-2023-thermalrouter/) as well as [robotics](https://www.alexmazursky.com/publication/roman-2022-hrtouch/).

 My work has been published in the top venues in human-computer interaction.
 Check out my recent CHI'24 Paper: [Stick&Slip, a wearable approach to alter the friction of everyday objects using liquid coatings on the fingerpad!](https://www.alexmazursky.com/publication/chi-2024-stickslip/chi-2024-stick&slip.pdf)

 {{< youtube id="UxqNf1BSIoo" >}}

-In addition to my work on haptics, I have explored [digital fabrication](https://www.alexmazursky.com/publication/uist-2023-thermalrouter/) as well as [robotics](https://www.alexmazursky.com/publication/roman-2022-hrtouch/).

 Previously, I worked at Meta (Reality Labs Research) as a haptics research scientist intern.